microsoft/qsharp/katas/content/qec_shor/index.md

 **This kata covers the following topics:**

-- simple models of noise in quantum systems,
+- Simple models of noise in quantum systems
-- parity measurements in Z and X bases,
+- Parity measurements in Z and X bases
-- bit flip code - the simplest code that protects qubits from the effects of bit flip noise,
+- Bit flip code - the simplest code that protects qubits from the effects of bit flip noise
-- phase flip code - the simplest code that protects qubits from the effects of phase flip noise,
+- Phase flip code - the simplest code that protects qubits from the effects of phase flip noise
-- Shor code - the simplest code that can protect from an arbitrary error on a single qubit.
+- Shor code - the simplest code that can protect from an arbitrary error on a single qubit

 **What you should know to start working on this kata:**